Lee Jae Myung: Presidency (2025–present)

 On 3 July 2025, the South Korean National Assembly voted to approve of Kim Min-seok as Prime Minister in a 173–3 vote, who was sworn in as Prime Minister on 7 July 2025.
 The post of prime minister is the only cabinet-level position which requires National Assembly approval in South Korea.
 On 13 July 2025, Lee appointed 12 vice ministers.
 One notable appointment was Hong So-young, who would become the first woman to serve as commissioner of the Military Manpower Administration since the administration was founded in 1970.

+On 29 December 2025, Lee Jae-myung commuted to Cheong Wa Dae for the first time since taking office in June, more than three years after his predecessor, Yoon Suk Yeol, moved the presidential office to the Defence Ministry compound in Yongsan.
+It is the first time a president had commuted to Cheong Wa Dae since 9 May 2022, the last day of President Moon Jae-in’s term.

+Lee's approval ratings have been among the highest of any modern South Korean president, reaching nearly 70% in some polls as of April 2026.
+His party made strong gains in the 2026 local elections.

 Domestic policy

-On 15 August 2025, a public inauguration ceremony, dubbed as "People's Mandate Ceremony", was held at Gwanghwamun Square in Seoul to commemorate the 80th anniversary of Liberation of Korean peninsula from Japan, more than two months after he was taken office.
+On 15 August 2025, a public inauguration ceremony, dubbed the "People's Mandate Ceremony", was held at Gwanghwamun Square in Seoul to commemorate the 80th anniversary of the liberation of the Korean peninsula from Japan, more than two months after he took office.
 During the ceremony, he received appointment letters from 80 selected notable people.

 On 2 October 2025, Lee issued an apology for the adoption of Korean children overseas in the 1970s and 1980s through processes that involved abuse and fraud.
 In October 2025, after far-right groups started holding anti-Chinese rallies in response to a launch of visa-free entry for Chinese tour groups, Lee called for a crackdown on such protests.

+On 18 December 2025, Lee suggested the merger of Daejeon with South Chungcheong Province ahead of local elections scheduled in 2026.

+On 12 January 2026, Lee expressed his support for religious leaders’ calls to disband the Unification Church, the Shincheonji Church of Jesus, and other “illegitimate, heretical religious organizations” during a meeting with representatives from major religious communities.
+In January 2026, the South Korean government launched a major joint investigation into the Unification Church and the Shincheonji Church of Jesus over allegations of bribery, election interference, and corrupt ties to politicians.

+Lee has advocated for tightening regulations on low-wage foreign labor, questioning the reliance on minimum-wage migrant workers in key industries.
+His administration has pushed for raising the minimum salary for foreign workers to protect domestic wage levels, aiming to shift from a growth model based on cheap labor to one prioritizing 'shared growth' and labor rights.